jackson-nestelroad/daily-bread/README.md

 - `DailyBread` class
   - Read one or more passages from the Bible from a supported version with customizable formatting.
   - Get information about a canon or deuterocanon book of the Bible.
+  - Read Verse of the Day.
 - `BibleGatewayWebScraper` class
   - Read passages from Bible Gateway for any version with customizable formatting.
+  - Read Verse of the Day.

 ## Planned Features

-- Read Verse of the Day.
 - Search for verses by word.
 - Support for more languages.